 The Fund does not use financial derivative instruments specifically for the purpose of attaining the environmental and/ or social characteristics it promotes.
-Rather, the Fund may use derivatives for efficient portfolio management purposes (including hedging) only.
+Rather, the Fund may use derivatives for: (i) investment purposes; and/or (ii) efficient portfolio management purposes, including hedging purposes.